agroxofficial/AgroxCoin/README.md

- AgroxCoin Core (fork of PIVX) integration/staging repository
+ agroXCoin Core (fork of PIVX) integration/staging repository
 ======================================

-Quick installation of the AgroxCoin daemon under linux.
+Quick installation of the agroXCoin daemon under linux.
 See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries (using root user):